rh-ai-quickstart/vllm-tool-calling/README.md

 ## 1. Description

-The vLLM Function Calling Kickstart is a quick-start template for deploying vLLM with Function Calling enabled, integrated with ModelCar containerized models, within Red Hat OpenShift AI.
+The vLLM Function Calling Kickstart is a template for deploying vLLM with Function Calling enabled, integrated with ModelCar containerized models, within Red Hat OpenShift AI.

 It’s designed for environments where you want to:

 - Enable LLMs to call external tools (Tool/Function Calling).
-- Deploy LLMs without using S3 storage.
-- Serve production-grade LLMs (like Granite3, Llama3) directly from a container.
+- Serve LLMs (like Granite3, Llama3) directly from a container.
 - Easily customize your model deployments without needing cluster admin privileges.

-Use this project to quickly spin up a powerful vLLM instance ready for modern function-enabled Agents or AI applications.
+Use this project to quickly spin up a powerful vLLM instance ready for function-enabled Agents or AI applications.

 ## 2. See it in action